RobyOneJ/she_codes_news/README.md

 ## Additional Features:
-- [P] Add categories to the stories and allow the user to search for stories bycategory.
+- [P] Add categories to the stories and allow the user to search for stories by category.
 ![Category List at Story Creation](she_codes_news/static/images/CategoryOptions_CreateStory.png)
 ![Category displayed on Cards](she_codes_news/static/images/Category_onStoryCards.PNG) I haven't implemented the search by category but I display the chosen category at story creation, in each story card.

-- [x] Add the ability to update and delete stories (consider permissions - whoshould be allowed to update or and/or delete stories).
+- [x] Add the ability to update and delete stories (consider permissions - who should be allowed to update or and/or delete stories).
 ![Edit and Delete Stories](she_codes_news/static/images/Edit_Delete1.PNG)
 ![Confirm or Cancel stories deletion](she_codes_news/static/images/ConfirmDelete_CancelDelete.PNG)
 ![Confirmation of Deletion](she_codes_news/static/images/DeletionConfirmed.PNG)